Information for applicants:

 The objective of this PhD curriculum is to provide an environment that encourages students to contribute to the advancement of technology through independent creative research.
 One objective of doing a doctoral degree is to become an independent researcher, capable of generating, pursuing and communicating novel research ideas.
 Therefore, students will become involved in research activities as soon as possible.

 The school is designed as an international one, inviting applications world-wide.
 All courses are held in English.
 Students have to attend the school for three years.
-During the first two years they have to follow courses, whereas in the third year they exclusively work on their PhD thesis.
-The program is a full-time one.

 At an organisational level the school consists of...

 - a pool of internal and external scientists, including the supervisors of the PhD theses and the invited guest lecturers, as well as

 The Vienna PhD School of Informatics is sponsored by…